pete-machine/yolo_v2_ros/README.md

-# Darknet and Yolo9000 for ROS
+# Yolo version 2 for ROS
 Yolo9000 wrapped in a ros-package for running it with ROS.
-A lot of credit goes to Joseph Chet Redmon - you might enjoy his [resume](https://pjreddie.com/static/Redmon%20Resume.pdf) - and co. for implementing a deep learning framework [Darknet](http://pjreddie.com/darknet/) and the super fast object detector [YOLO](https://arxiv.org/abs/1506.02640) and [YOLO9000](https://pjreddie.com/media/files/papers/YOLO9000.pdf).
+A lot of credit goes to Joseph Chet Redmon - you might enjoy his [resume](https://pjreddie.com/static/Redmon%20Resume.pdf) - and co. for implementing a deep learning framework [Darknet](http://pjreddie.com/darknet/) and the super fast object detector [YOLO](https://arxiv.org/abs/1506.02640) and [YOLOv2 / YOLO9000](https://pjreddie.com/media/files/papers/YOLO9000.pdf).

 The make-file have been converted to a CMakeLists.
 (Code test on ubuntu 16.04, cuda 8, opencv 3.2.0-dev, ROS kinetic)